soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 - An RDBMS provides good options to efficiently structure and index its contents, thus allowing performant access for both internal processes and end user interface querying.
 - An RDBMS easily allows implementing constraints and checks to keep data and relations consistent and valid.
-- Various extensions, e.g. search engines, are available to make querying, aggregations even more performant and fitted for end users.
+- Various extensions, e.g. search engines, are available to make indexing, querying, aggregations etc. even more performant and fitted for end users.

 ### Key Features